Terms & Policies

 Airwallex Data means details of transactions using Airwallex infrastructure, information used in fraud detection and analysis, aggregated or anonymised information generated in connection with the Services, and any other information created by or originating from Airwallex or the Services.

-Airwallex Platform or Platform means the proprietary technology and associated products (including but not limited to those found on the Webapp and through an Airwallex API) devised by Airwallex to provide customers with Services including access to the Wallet and Global Account.
+Airwallex Platform means the proprietary technology and associated products (including but not limited to those found on the Webapp and through an Airwallex API) devised by Airwallex to provide customers with Services including access to the Global Account.

-Airwallex Profile means the electronic information profile that records your customer details and that is used to log into and use the Airwallex Platform.
+Airwallex Profile means the electronic information profile that records your business details and that is used to log into and use the Airwallex Platform.

 API Documentation means the documentation and guidelines applicable to the Airwallex APIs found on our website www.airwallex.com.

-Applicable Law means all laws, legislation, regulations, binding codes of practice, or rules or requirements of any relevant Regulatory Body applicable to the activities undertaken or procured by the Parties under this Agreement, as interpreted by taking into account any code of practice or guidance issued by any Regulatory Body with which reputable financial institutions in Singapore are required or accustomed to comply.
+Applicable Law means all laws, legislation, regulations, binding codes of practice, or rules or requirements of any relevant Regulatory Body applicable to the activities undertaken or procured by either party under these terms, including those relating to: (i) money services business; (ii) payment services; (iii) anti-money laundering, know your customer, counter terrorist financing and sanctions requirements; (iv) data protection; (v) consumer protection, and (vi) any code of practice or guidance issued by any Regulatory Body with which reputable financial institutions in Canada are required or accustomed to comply.

-Business Day means any day (other than a Saturday, Sunday or public holiday in Singapore) when banks are open for business in Singapore.
+Business Day means any day when commercial banks are generally open for business in Ontario, Canada (other than a Saturday, Sunday or public holiday in Ontario, Canada).

 Confirmation means Airwallex’s response and confirmation to your instructions to us for a FX Conversion, a Payment, or both.